moewhale/wnmp/README.md

 ---

+## ❓ Why doesn’t WNMP provide a control panel?
+**Because the most secure server is the one without a control panel.**

+GUI-based panels (such as BT Panel) make server management easier,
+but they also introduce serious security and performance trade-offs:

+- 🔓 Extra open ports (e.g. 8888) increase the attack surface;
+- ⚠️ Password-based SSH login invites brute-force attacks;
+- 🧩 Persistent daemons may lead to privilege escalation risks;
+- 🔄 Auto-updates and plugin systems reduce auditability.

+**WNMP takes a completely different philosophy:**

+- ✅ **SSH key-only authentication by default** — the industry’s most secure method;
+- ✅ **No web panel ports**, no long-running background processes;
+- ✅ **Fully transparent, scriptable, and version-controllable system**;
+- ✅ **Focus on host-level performance and security baseline**, not GUI convenience.

+WNMP is not a replacement for BT Panel —
+it’s an **engineer-oriented deployment template** designed for transparency, control, and maximum security.
+**In WNMP, the command line *is* your control panel.**

+> Panels trade security for convenience — WNMP restores control and trust.

 ## How to Install and Use WMMP on Windows?

 Ensure you are using Windows 11.
 First, install the WSL subsystem.